16 Jan Building Better Bones

 Read Package Labels

 Many packaged foods, such as seafood, legumes or beverages are fortified with Calcium and Vitamin D, so be sure to take advantage of those when possible.
-For instance, milk is a prime source of calcium, as are all dairy products, but not all milks are created equal.
+For instance, milk is a prime source of calcium, as are all dairy products, but not all milk is created equal.
 Seek out organic low-fat milk, fortified with Vitamin A and D. Another option is soymilk, as a serving offers a nice amount of protein and calcium.
-As for dairy, choose low-fat products and cheeses in order to minimize your saturated-fat consumption—bone health should not come at a price of heart health!
+As for dairy, choose low-fat products and cheeses in order to minimize your saturated-fat consumption-bone health should not come at the price of heart health!